 PROTOCOL FOR THE EXAMINATION OF VALUE FOR CULTIVATION AND USE OF

 SPRING BARLEY VARIETIES

 In The Netherlands

-2024
+2025

 Raad voor plantenrassen (Rvp) Plant Variety Board

 Commissie Samenstelling Aanbevelende Rassenlijst (CSAR) Recommended List Committee

+March 2025

 Contents

 1. Introduction 2

 2. Examination of the Value for Cultivation and Use 3

 2.1.
 Trial seed 3

 2.2.
 Trial design 3

 2.2.1.
 General 3

 2.2.2.
 Regional yield trials 3

 2.2.3.
 Brewing quality trials 4

 2.3.
 Varieties to be tested 4

 2.4.
 Trial layout, Trial operations and Trial husbandry 4

 2.5.
 Observations and measurements during the growing season 5

 2.5.1.
 Data recording 5

 2.5.2.
 Characteristics 5

 2.6.
 Harvest 8

 2.6.1.
 Harvesting method and time of harvest 8

 2.6.2.
 Yield determination 8

 2.6.3.
 Sampling 8

 2.6.4.
 Harvested grain 8

 2.7.
 Quality testing 8

 2.8.
 Trial Log 8

 Annex Contact details 9

 1. Introduction

 This protocol sets out the procedures to be used for the examination of the Value for Cultivation and Use (VCU) of spring barley varieties in the Netherlands and for decisions based on VCU regarding listing and recommendation of spring barley varieties in the Netherlands.

 VCU testing of spring barley varieties comprises the following items:

-- Regional yield trials spanning a total of three years a two-year trial period (RL1 and RL2) for varieties to be included in the National List followed by a third year (RL3) for varieties to be included in the Recommended List;
+- Regional yield trials spanning a total of three years - a two-year trial period (RL1 and RL2) for varieties to be included in the National List followed by a third year (RL3) for varieties to be included in the Recommended List;

-- brewing quality trials (so-called 5-are-plots for RL2 and RL3) and brewing quality tests.

 This protocol is based on the assumption of sufficient basic knowledge of the agronomy of spring barley; commonly used methods and treatments are not explicitly described.
 Unless otherwise indicated it is assumed that the agronomy should follow the best local practice of an average Dutch arable farm.

 Varieties only qualify for testing: